HarrisonOwens/ArtOfDataHarrison/_posts/2022-11-7-Research_Meta_Analysis.md

 2. Who is collecting and analyzing this data?

 Their data was collected using a General Health Questionnaire (GHQ-28), which is a self report screening measure used to detect possible psychological disorder, and a questionnaire on addiction to computer games.
 Data is being analyzed by Eshrat Armani (PHD), Maliheh Chashmi (MSc) and Nasim Hedayati (DDS).
 Because there was no previous data for the reliability of the questionnaire in Iran, a pilot study was collected with 30 students, giving a reliability of 0.76.
-The trustworthiness of this value could be disputed because the pilot study is so small and there are no details given for the how the data in the pilot study was collected.
+The trustworthiness of this value could be disputed because the pilot study is so small and there are no details given for the how the data in the pilot study was collected or analyzed.

 3. What datasets does this study reference or use?
 Are these datasets available to the public?